 We will consider a range of alternative qualifications or experience that is equivalent to the typical offer.
 Applications from international students with equivalent qualifications are welcome.

 A minimum IELTS score of 6.5 overall, with no element below 6.0, or equivalent is required for those for whom English is not their first language.

 Disclosure and Barring Service (DBS) clearance is required.

-Nescot has been awarded ‘Highly Trusted Status’ from the UK Border Agency and is now accepting applications from International Students.
+Nescot has been awarded ‘Sponsor Status’ from the UK Border Agency and is now accepting applications from International Students.
 International students need a minimum IELTs score of 6.5 to show competence in all four assessed areas.

 Most osteopaths are self-employed and work in the private sector, although some are working in multi-disciplinary environments within the NHS and in occupational healthcare in public bodies and private companies.